End of Life Doulas

 The end of life doula title originated in New York in 2000, when a volunteer program called "Doula to Accompany and Comfort" focused on pairing so-called "Doulas" with terminally ill people.
 The term doula, usually associated with a birth assistant, is derived from the Greek word 'doulé' meaning “woman who serves”.

-In countries such as Oregon, USA, death doulas are required to be licensed by the Oregon Mortuary and Cemetery board[7].
+In countries such as Oregon, USA, death doulas are required to be licensed by the Oregon Mortuary and Cemetery Board [7].
 Australia is working towards accredited end of life doula training and a centralised governing body to professionalise the services provided by an end of life doula. amidst calls for government regulation[8]

 To ascertain an end of life doula’s suitability, it is advisable to enquire about[9] their experience, training, fees, whether they have a spiritual motivation and the scope of their duties.